25cm In Inches And Feet

 Dealing with Decimal Places and Precision

 As you've noticed, converting between centimeters and inches often involves decimal numbers.
 The number of decimal places you use depends on the level of precision required for the task.
 For many everyday purposes, rounding to one or two decimal places is sufficient.
-However, for tasks requiring high accuracy (like engineering or scientific applications), more decimal places might be necessary.
+That said, for tasks requiring high accuracy (like engineering or scientific applications), more decimal places might be necessary.
 Remember to always consider the context and the acceptable margin of error when rounding your results.

 Frequently Asked Questions (FAQ)